 If you are as obsessed as I am with travel and Game of Thrones why not combine the two in a trip to Malta.
 Malta is actually one of my favourite places and if you want to know what it’s like check out David from Travel Elsewhere’s post on all the Best Places to visit in Malta, Beyond Valetta.

-Game of Thrones sites Ireland
+Game of Thrones Ireland locations

 From Dublin drive North on the A1 North, the drive is a little over 2 hours.
 Once you cross over the border into Northern Ireland, you can head east to Leitrim Lodge and Sandy Brae or west to Gosford Castle the first two Game of Thrones Sites in the immediate area.
-Because of the distances,

 This is an often missed part of the Game of Thrones Tour as it is a long way from Belfast and the Causeway Coast routes.
 This area of Northern Ireland is famous for the Mourne Mountains and some of the most incredible views and scenic outlooks in the North of Ireland.
 This area played home to the Dothraki Grasslands and the forests of Winterfell.

-Game of Thrones places to visit in Ireland
+Game of Thrones sets in Ireland

 Here’s a really cool idea – why not have a Game of Thrones night and make some amazing food to share with your fellow #GOT obsessed friends.
 Well here is a brilliant post from Evelyne at CulturEatz!
 Here are Evelyne and fellow bloggers Game of Thrones Recipes.

 You can also download a Game of Thrones Map on an app from the Northern Ireland tourism board.
 Discover Northern Ireland says this about the app: